 Plastics were once seen as miraculous materials that catered perfectly to our culture of convenience – cheap, lightweight, easily mass-produced and simply thrown away after use.
 However, we soon came to realise that plastics are a lot harder to get rid of, than to create.

-Most plastic materials never completely degrade; they remain in our environment, slowly being broken up into smaller and smaller pieces, and whilst recycling programmes have been put in place across developed countries, it is thought that just 5% of plastics are recycled effectively, with 40% ending up in landfill and over 30% in the environment.
-The rest is burnt, creating energy but also consuming more fossil fuels in order to manufacture new plastic materials that are forever demanded by our economies.
+Most plastic materials never completely degrade; they remain in our environment, slowly being broken up into smaller and smaller pieces.
+And, whilst recycling programmes have been put in place across developed countries, it is thought that just 5% of plastics are recycled effectively, with 40% ending up in landfill and over 30% in the environment.
+The rest is burnt to create energy, releasing CO2 into the atmosphere and requiring the consumption of more fossil fuels in order to manufacture new plastic materials that are forever demanded by our economies.

 In the developing world, this explosion in demand for cheap and easily disposable products has grown faster than the ability to deal with the huge amount of plastic waste generated in these booming consumer societies.
-In fact, just five countries are responsible for over half the total amount of waste in our oceans - China, Indonesia, the Philippines, Thailand and Vietnam.
+In fact, a report in 2017 found that just five countries were are responsible for over half the total amount of waste in our oceans – China, Indonesia, the Philippines, Thailand and Vietnam.

 Over 80% of the plastic waste in our oceans actually originates on land and three quarters of that comes from uncollected waste or litter.
 This ‘plastic leakage’ results in eight million metric tons of plastic materials entering our oceans every year.
 Today the amount of plastic waste in our oceans has reached a critical level – plastic waste has been found in the deepest parts of the oceans, on remote beaches far from sources of pollution and in vast, diffuse gyres made up of trillions of plastic particles.
 Unless we tackle the source of this plastic ’smog’, it is predicted that by 2050, there will be more plastic than fish by weight in our oceans.

-The B.A.N. list 2.0 released by the 5 Gyres organisation looks at how often different types of plastic pollution were found in the marine or coastal environments the USA, and whilst the results may not be directly applicable to the developing world, this list serves as an extremely useful guide to identifying the different types of visible waste - a hit list of the worst plastic offenders in our marine environment.
+The B.A.N. list 2.0 released by the 5 Gyres organisation looks at how often different types of plastic pollution were found in the marine or coastal environments of the USA.
+Whilst the results may not be directly applicable to the developing world, this list serves as an extremely useful guide to identifying the different types of visible waste – a hit list of the worst plastic offenders in our marine environment.

 The best way to reduce the amount of plastic waste entering our oceans is to simply cut it off at the source and reduce the amount that is actually used in the first place.
 As well as reducing waste, this has the added benefit of reducing the consumption of the fossil fuels used to create plastics in the first place.
 As consumers, we can choose to buy products without packaging, carry our own water bottle, refuse straws and use our own reusable shopping bags – everyday acts that will significantly reduce the amount of plastic waste you are responsible for.